 The Attorney General’s Office, which defended the state in the legal case, referred a request for comment to the DOL.

-In arguments against the bill, Kelsi Hamilton, who represented the Washington Collectors Association, said Washington has high rates in the nation for uninsured drivers and reports said “This is one of the few incentives to get people to provide insurance.”
+In arguments against the bill, Kelsi Hamilton, who represented the Washington Collectors Association, said Washington has high rates in the nation for uninsured drivers and reports said “This is one of the few incentives to get people to look for the best auto insurance company they can afford and to provide insurance.”

 The changes will not apply to habitual offenders or people who committed criminal offenses.
 And the state will continue to put a “hold” on a vehicle registrations for infractions such as unpaid tolling or parking tickets, unpaid fees and dishonored payments.

 (c)2021 The Seattle Times